 Foods to Avoid When You Have an Enlarged Prostate

-Symptoms include difficulty urinating, increased urination and weak urination streams.
-There can be other symptoms such as pain during urination, depending on the individual.
+Symptoms include difficulty urinating, increased urination, and weak urination streams.
+Depending on the individual, there can be other symptoms, such as pain during urination.
 Many men with BPH may find that certain foods can aggravate or trigger their symptoms.
-Let’s look into what foods you may wish to avoid, and which may help.
+Let's examine what foods you wish to avoid and which may help.
 You should also use the process of elimination to see how different foods affect you.

 Foods to Avoid

 Some foods may cause a strong reaction or flare-up of enlarged prostate symptoms.
-These foods may contain tyramines, vaso-active amines, and/or MSG.
+These foods may contain tyramines, vaso-active amines, and MSG.

 Spicy Food